What is the right career for me:

 Every day, you do a hundred jobs, some of which are occasionally handled by specialists.
 You make a sales call or give a presentation or answer the phone, you design a slide or create a simple spreadsheet.
 While you are busy being a jack of all trades, you’re competing against professionals.
 The recipient of your work doesn’t care that you are also capable of doing other things.

-Some define a professional as a person who does industry standard work for money.
-A professional speaker, for example, could give a presentation on anything, not just the topic on which you're passionate about.
-When you compete with professionals, you have a problem, because generally speaking, they're better at what they do than you are.
+Some define a professional as a person who does industry-standard work for money.
+A professional speaker, for example, could give a presentation on anything, not just the topic on which you’re passionate about.
+When you compete with professionals, you have a problem, because generally speaking, they’re better at what they do than you are.
+Here are some tips for what is the right career for me.

 The first option requires time and money you might not have, that’s probably why we don’t do it in the first place.